firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-76:12">He shall cut off the spirit of princes: he is terrible to the kings of the earth.</p>

-<p id="psa-77:1"><To the chief Musician, to Jeduthun, A Psalm of Asaph.> I cried unto God with my voice, even unto God with my voice; and he gave ear unto me.</p>
+<p id="psa-77:1">I cried unto God with my voice, even unto God with my voice; and he gave ear unto me.</p>

 <p id="psa-77:2">In the day of my trouble I sought the Lord: my sore ran in the night, and ceased not: my soul refused to be comforted.</p>